Author Topic: Is it acceptable in your place.... (Read 4166 times)

 Everyone has a photographic memory, Some just don't have film.

-They say money can't buy happiness, but it can buy Bacon and that's pretty close
+They say money can't buy happiness, but it can buy Bacon and that's a close second.

 craigr